noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 ## Set up storage

 Under these imports, we need to set up our contract storage.
-This is done in two steps:

-1. Storage struct
-2. Storage impl block with init function

 Define the storage struct like so:

 #include_code storage_struct yarn-project/noir-contracts/contracts/easy_private_voting_contract/src/main.nr rust